About the Genomic Data Sharing (GDS) Policy

 The GDS Policy is in effect for NIH-funded:

-• Extramural competing grant applications
+• extramural competing grant applications,

-• Intramural projects generating data
+• intramural projects generating data.

 Examples of Projects That Fall Under GDS Policy

-The GDS Policy applies to all NCI-funded research that generates large-scale human or non-human genomic data as well as the use of these data for subsequent research.
+The GDS Policy applies to all NCI-funded research that generates large-scale human or non-human genomic data, as well as the use of these data for subsequent research.
 NCI may choose to apply the GDS Policy to projects generating smaller scale genomic data depending on the state of the science, the needs of the research community, and programmatic priorities.
 Investigators should consult with appropriate NCI Program Officers or Intramural Scientific Directors as early as possible in the genomic research planning process.

 Points to Consider

-• The state of the science
+• state of the science,

-• The programmatic priorities of NCI
+• programmatic priorities of NCI, and

-• Projects focusing on under-studied populations
+• focusing on under-studied populations.

-• Mitochondrial DNA sequencing
+• relating to mitochondrial DNA sequencing

 Definition of a rare disease: